tunahanyigit/AI_Assignment_SearchAlgorithms/README.md

 functions implemented.
 Other functions provided for implementing the 8-puzzle agent.

 #Part-2
-Second part of the assignment is to implement the A* search algorithm. aStarSearch and heuristic functions implemented.
+Second part of the assignment is to implement the A* search algorithm. aStarSearch, aStarSearchHelper and heuristic functions implemented.
 Like the first part, Other functions provided for implementing the 8-puzzle agent.